Nezumigaseki, one of the three ancient barriers of Oshu, crossed by Minamoto no Yoshitsune and Matsuo Basho (Tsuruoka City, Yamagata Prefecture)

 Atsumi Onsen, the historic hot spring where Matsuo Basho stayed

-Atsumi Onsen is a hot spring that springs up at the foot of Mount Atsumi and is said to have a history of over 1,000 years.
-During the Edo period, the Shonai Domain's hot spring office was established here, and it was a popular hot spring resort.
+Atsumi Onsenis a hot spring that springs up at the foot of Mount Atsumi and is said to have a history of over 1,000 years.
+During the Edo period, the Shonai Domain's bathhouse was established there, and it was a bustling hot spring resort.

 The spring water is a sodium-calcium chloride-sulfate spring with a source temperature of 68°C. It is effective for cuts, burns, eczema, skin diseases, neuralgia, rheumatism, gynecological diseases, recovery from illness, and general health promotion